 You know the feeling.

 You’re scrolling through your social media feed and you see all your crypto-obsessed friends raving about the latest and greatest initial coin offering, or boasting about the amazing returns they’ve made on their digital asset investments.
+You’ve often wondered why is cryptocurrency worth anything, to begin with.
 You start to feel that creeping feeling of anxiety that you might be missing out on something huge.
 Before you know it, you’re frantically Googling how to buy that particular coin.

 1. How FOMO Affects Crypto Traders and Investors

 The influence of social media on FOMO can’t be understated.
 With everyone from Elon Musk to your neighbor’s cousin’s college roommate weighing in on the latest crypto coin, it’s easy to feel like you are missing out on getting rich.